 The GWR is committed to making everyone's visit to the railway as enjoyable as possible.
 You can find details of disabled access and facilities on this page.

 Can I visit the yard at Toddington?

 Unfortunately the yard at Toddington is currently not accessible to the public.
 The yard is a hazardous area not only with locomotives and other vehicles moving around but often welding, grinding and compressed air tools are in use.
-Guided tours can be organised for enthusiast groups with sufficient notice and may be offered on other days subject to volunteer availability.
+Guided visits can be organised for enthusiast groups with sufficient notice and may be offered on other days subject to volunteer availability.
 There is a pedestrian walkway down the western side of the yard, past the diesel shed which allows visitors to see what is happening in the yard.
 Click here for more details.

 Can I find out which locos are running on the day of my visit?